 Cookies are small text files that are placed on your device by websites that you visit.
 They are widely used in order to make websites and apps work, or work more efficiently, as well as to provide information to the owners of the site or app.
 Cookies do not contain person-identifiable information such as personal contact details or credit/debit card numbers.

-Our websites are set to ‘allow cookies’ and if you browse our sites you consent to this.
-If you would prefer to deactivate cookies, you can do so by updating your browser settings.
+Our websites only enable essential cookies by default.
+These are cookies necessary for the technical performance of our platform, such as security and fraud prevention.
+Non-essential cookies, such as those that collect information about user journeys to deliver relevant content, are only enabled after explicit consent has been given.
+If you would prefer to deactivate all non-essential cookies, you can do so by ‘rejecting’ cookies when prompted.
 Please note that disabling cookies will limit the service that we can provide.
-For more information on how to update your settings, visit the Information Commissioner’s Office website here.
+For more information on how to update your settings, visit the Information Commissioner's Office website here.

 We and our service providers collect information about your use of our App from cookies.
 Caura uses three types of cookie: